SmartMeshFoundation/Photon/docs/installation_guide.md

 ```
 unzip photon-<version>-macOS.zip
 ```
 The resulting binary will work on any version of macOS from 10.12 onwards without any other dependencies.
-An Ethereum client is required.
+An Spectrum client is required.

 ### mobile
 If you want to develop photon on mobile, you can execute the following commands